TheSiyynndicate/task_manager/README.md

 # task_manager
-A simple task for your daily needs
+A simple task manager for your daily needs